Alexon1999/django-boilerplate/README.md

 # Notification System

-This document describes how to set up a Notification System using `django-notifications-hq`
+This document describes how to set up a Notification System using `django-notifications-hq` to send/retrieve notifications.